nineworldsbooks/nineworldsbooks.github.io/_posts/2013-07-04-the-defiled.md

 * Darker night times
 * Disguise kits are now craftable by tailors and usable by all except undead
 * You can only dismember a permadead character
+* Polearms now have a range of 2 tiles
+* Bandages now have a range of 2 tiles
+* More weapons are now throwable - just double click and fling!
+* Damage to and from other players should be more reasonable